roadchimp/airoadmap/README.md

 6. Submit to OpenAI and download results
 7. Run `process-tools` with the response file

-The system automatically tracks processed items to ensure incremental processing, only handling new entries unless forced to reprocess all.
+The system automatically tracks processed items to ensure incremental processing, only handling new entries unless forced to reprocess all..